 Read your meter: Many bills are calculated on estimates and historical data can lead to very inaccurate readings, particularly if you haven’t changed your supplier for a long time.
-Make sure you provide regular meter reads to your supplier.
+Make sure you provide regular meter readings to your supplier.

-Manage your consumption: Consider installing a smart meter, ask your supplier about this as it may be available at no charge.
-A simple way to manage your consumption is to make sure your heating isn’t on when the building is empty – you’d be surprised at how many churches have been stung by no one knowing that the heating has been left on all month, making for a very costly bill!
+Manage your consumption: Consider installing a smart meter - ask your supplier about this as it may be available at no charge.
+A simple way to manage your consumption is to make sure your heating isn’t on when the building is empty - you’d be surprised at how many churches have been stung by no one knowing that the heating has been left on all month, making for a very costly bill!

 Avoid rollover rates: Always ensure that you serve notice during your termination window to avoid expensive rollover rates.
 Even if you decide to remain with your existing supplier you should serve a termination and negotiate a new contract.

-Join the Church of England Energy Basket: We are bringing church energy contracts together by creating a single end date.
+Join the Church of England Energy Basket: We are bringing church energy contracts together by creating a single end-date.
 This will enable us to tender for thousands of churches in one go.

 Consider green energy as an outworking of stewardship: Look for green energy contracts that don’t cost the earth!
 Parish Buying has a group buying initiative to make going green less costly.
 They pool the buying power of organisations that sign up to help reduce the cost of renewable electricity.
 When looking at green energy contracts, make sure the electricity is from 100% renewable sources.

-Buy through our national contract: Daily prices are available on their websites and the service offers priority delivery in times of oil shortages.
+Buy oil through our national contract: Daily prices are available on their websites and the service offers priority delivery in times of oil shortages.
 You should take advantage of buying early in preparation for winter – prices usually increase as demand increases, so get your order in early to make sure you don’t pay over the odds!

 Understand your requirements before you speak to suppliers: It helps you ensure you get what you need, not what the supplier wants you to have.
 Added features can add significantly to cost, so strip away the unnecessary bits to cut costs.